freedomofpress/securedrop-workstation-docs/docs/journalist/starting_client.rst

 ---------------

 Offline mode is available for circumstances where you wish to work offline or are unable to connect to the SecureDrop servers.
-In offline mode, any content that you have previously downloaded will be available.
-You will not be able to send or delete messages, and your actions will not impact the seen/unseen state of submissions.

 |screenshot_use_offline|

-Because SecureDrop Workstation allows you to download and decrypt submissions on one machine, submissions that you have downloaded are still available in offline mode and can be accessed even when you are not logged in.
+Because SecureDrop Workstation allows you to download and decrypt submissions on one machine, submissions that you have previously downloaded are still available in offline mode and can be accessed even when you are not logged in.
+Any actions you take while in offline mode, such as sending replies or deleting conversations, will be synchronized to the server the next time you sign in.
+To sign in while in offline mode, click the orange "Offline Mode" to open the menu and select "Sign In".

 |screenshot_offline_mode|